Published on

 Testing and diagnosis

-A cat who has been observed pacing may require the following diagnostics to determine the root cause and course of action:
+A cat who has been observed pacing or circling may require the following diagnostics to determine the root cause and course of action:

-• Blood tests: these provide useful information about the pet’s overall health status and can suggest underlying causes like thyroid disease, infection, or toxicosis.
+• Blood work: this provides useful information about the pet’s overall health status and can suggest underlying causes like thyroid disease, infection, or toxicosis

 Similar symptoms

-A cat that is engaged in play may pace back and forth.
+A cat that is engaged in play may pace back and forth or run in circles.
 This is expected to be temporary and is not concerning.

 Associated symptoms

-If a cat is pacing due to a medical condition, they may present with many additional symptoms.
+If a cat is pacing or circling due to a medical condition, they may present with many additional symptoms.

 Our editorial committee